Updated: 12 hours ago

-D&I training should be just one component of an overall strategy to increase diversity, knowledge and inclusion within the organisation.
+D&I training should be just one component of an overall strategy to increase diversity, knowledge, and inclusion within the organisation.

 D&I training should deliver best practice outcomes in a wide range of operational areas.

-This will focus the aims of training, which is more likely to have a sustainable impact on achievement of D&I goals, whilst adding value to a range of organisational functions.
+This will focus the aims of training, which is more likely to have a sustainable impact on the achievement of D&I goals, whilst adding value to a range of organisational functions.

 An important element of success should be accountability for the process.
-This includes the development of the aims of training, management of its impact and further development strategies.
+This includes the development of the aims of training, management of its impact, and further development strategies.

-Many training initiatives are one off activities, which are void of any clear measures of success.
+Many training initiatives are one-off activities, which are void of any clear measures of success.
 This leads to an inability to understand the value generated.

-Without defined and shared responsibility, across all areas of the organisation, there is little, or no alignment to strategic business goals and no accountability for the measurement of outcomes.
+Without defined and shared responsibility, across all areas of the organisation, there is little or no alignment to strategic business goals and no accountability for the measurement of outcomes.